 Bi/BMB 251 abc.
 Current Research in Cellular and Molecular Biology.
 1 unit.
 Prerequisite: graduate standing.
 Presentations and discussion of research at Caltech in biology and chemistry.
 Discussions of responsible conduct of research are included.
 Instructors: Sternberg, Hay.

 Bi 252.
 Responsible Conduct of Research.
 4 units (2-0-2); third term.
 This lecture and discussion course covers relevant aspects of the responsible conduct of biomedical and biological research.
 Topics include guidelines and regulations, ethical and moral issues, research misconduct, data management and analysis, research with animal or human subjects, publication, conflicts of interest, mentoring, and professional advancement.
-This course is required of all trainees supported on the NIH training grants in cellular and molecular biology and neuroscience, and is recommended for other graduate students in biology division labs.
+This course is required of all trainees supported on the NIH training grants in cellular and molecular biology and neuroscience, and is recommended for other graduate students in labs in the Division of Biology and Biological Engineering labs.
 Undergraduate students require advance instructor’s permission.
 Graded pass/fail.
 Instructors: Meyerowitz, Sternberg, staff.

 SS/Psy/Bi/CNS 255.
 Topics in Emotion and Social Cognition.
 9 units (3-0-6).
 For course description, see Social Science.